Manually Validate Extracted Data: Extraction Validation

 Not valid X

-Admins can configure min/max values for date and number fields.
+Admins can set min/max values for date and number fields.

-Admins can configure custom errors with custom error texts to e.g. force a certain text format.
+Admins can configure custom errors and texts to force certain formats.

 Navigation